huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 These parameters specify the Windows login on the target system to run the replication jobs.

 ### `log-path`
 Specifies where Replicant stores the data it receives from Arcion CDC Agent.

 If Replicant runs on the same system as Arcion CDC Agent, `log-path` points to the staging directory.
 Notice that you specify this staging directory during Arcion CDC Agent installation.

 ### `sql-proxy-connection`
-Specifies the login to connect to the SQL Server Express instance.
+Specifies the login for the SQL Server Express instance.

+The source database must be able to use this login to connect to the Express instance.
 The Express instance works as a _proxy_ target for the actual SQL Server replication.
 Arcion inserts no data into the proxy database.

 The following parameters specify the proxy connection details:
 <dl class="dl-indent">
 <dt>

 `host` </dt>
 <dd>

-The hostname of the Express instance in the format *`HOSTNAME\INSTANCE`*—for example, `alex10\SQLEXPRESS`.
+The hostname of the Express instance that the source database connects to.

-If your source is an Azure-managed SQL Server instance, you must specify `host` in any one of the following manner:
+The hostname follows the format *`HOSTNAME\INSTANCE`*.
+You must specify the *`HOSTNAME`* in any one of the following manner:

 - An IP address
 - A fully qualified domain name (FQDN)

-Specify the `host` in the format *`{FQDN|IP_ADDRESS}\INSTANCE`*.

 By default, SQL Server Express installs a named instance `SQLEXPRESS`.
 If you choose this default instance, you don't need to include the *`INSTANCE`* part in `host`.
 </dd>